NihalPotdar/RecapThisVideo/README.md

 4) Navigate into our project by using cd RecapThisVideo
 5) Type 'cd Backend'
 6) Type 'pip install -r requirements.txt'
-7) Create a https://cloud.google.com/iam/docs/creating-managing-service-account-keys#iam-service-account-keys-create-gcloud and set it in your environment
+7) Create a https://cloud.google.com/iam/docs/creating-managing-service-account-keys#iam-service-account-keys-create-gcloud and set it as an environment key
 ```

 ## Build and Run